 One Last Major Benefit

-If you happen to be a business that invests in marketing and advertising, then Local SEO goes hand in hand with other forms of marketing.
+If you happen to be a business that invests in marketing and advertising, then a Local SEO service will go hand in hand with other forms of marketing.
 This is a strategy that we call the Google Ladder as there are a number of shared strategies with Google Local SEO, Google Ads and other marketing platforms where pieces of each strategy work together to provide better results.

 Our company won’t provide Google Ads services to clients unless they are a Google Local SEO client.
 It makes no sense to leave so much meat on the table.